 The Cost of Offering Employer-Sponsored Health Insurance to Your Employees

-As the open-enrollment season nears, you might be wondering what it’s going to cost you to offer health insurance benefits to your employees.
-If you have less than 50 employees, that number could be 0, since you’re not required by law to offer employer-sponsored health insurance to your workers.
+As open-enrollment season nears, you might be wondering what it’s going to cost you to offer health insurance benefits to your employees.
+If you have less than 50 employees, that number could be zero, since you’re not required by law to offer employer-sponsored health insurance to your workers.
 But you might want to offer this benefit anyway since it could enable you to attract the necessary talent to your workforce.

 If you do decide to offer employer-sponsored health insurance to your employees, it turns out there’s not much of a difference between the cost large (200+ employees) and small (3-199 employees) employers pay.

 On average, the cost of offering health benefits to employees reached $14,800 per employee in 2019, up from $14,099 in 2018.
 This represents a 5 percent rise in costs for the 6th year in a row.
 In contrast, wages rose 2.6 percent, on average, and inflation was 2.5 percent for the same time frame.

 Employers contribute to the cost of their employees’ health plans in the form of premiums and prescription drug benefits.
 Like anything healthcare-related, the cost of premiums depends on multiple factors such as location, employee demographics, number of plan participants, plan carrier, plan structure and network providers.
 For example, a high deductible health plan (HDHP) costs an employer $5,004, on average, for an individual, while a preferred provider organization (PPO) will cost $5,653, on average.
 Also, workers at small companies have cheaper family coverage than workers at large companies ($18,739 per employee vs. $19,972 per employee).